r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 -lopencv_highgui451 -lopencv_ml451 -lopencv_objdetect451 -lopencv_photo451 -lopencv_stitching451 -lopencv_video451 -lopencv_calib3d451 -lopencv_features2d451 -lopencv_dnn451 -lopencv_flann451 -lopencv_videoio451 -lopencv_imgcodecs451 -lopencv_imgproc451 -lopencv_core451 -llibopenjp2 -lquirc -lprotobuf -lcomctl32 -lgdi32 -lole32 -lsetupapi -lws2_32 -ljpeg -lwebp -lpng -lz -ltiff -lzstd -llzma -lopengl32 -lglu32
 ```

-which does not work.
+which does not work, it is not enough.
 One has to add
 `-L$(R_TOOLS_SOFT)/lib/opencv4/3rdparty` so that `-llibopenjp2 -lquirc` are
+found.

-found.  `R_TOOLS_SOFT` is set to the root of the compiled native toolchain,
+`R_TOOLS_SOFT` is set to the root of the compiled native toolchain,
 `R_TOOLS_SOFT`/include is automatically available for headers,
 `R_TOOLS_SOFT`/lib is automatically available for libraries, but when one
 needs to refer to files in different locations or for different tools, one